 Material & Methods: We present the results obtained in the 428 surgeries performed through the technique of free hand + the use of fluoroscopy, using only 2 projections throughout the surgery and only the lateral view. since 2016-2019 in degenerative lumbar pathology in which an arthrodesis was performed

 Results: The total number of screws used was 2064, 1 level of arthrodesis in 283 patients, 2 levels in 118 patients, 3 levels in 23 patients and 4 levels in 4 patients.
-Of the total number of screws used, only 7 screws had to be removed in seven patients, due to the involvement of the root L4 ( 1 patient ) L5 ( 4 patients ) 2 patients at S1. what I mean; 0.33 of the implanted screws or 1.63 of the operated patients .
+Of the total number of screws used, only 7 screws had to be removed in seven patients, due to the involvement of the root L4 ( 1 patient ) L5 ( 4 patients ) 2 patients at S1.
+This equates to malpositioning of 0.33% of the implanted screws , in 1.63% of the operated patients - are these percentages of the total?

 Conclusion : Valid techniques: The surgeon's experience is Fundamental in the Results